agabor/docs/_includes/rest/objects.md

 }
 ```

 When more data types are added, they will also be represented as hashes with a `__type` field set, so you may not use this field yourself on JSON objects.
-For more information about how Parse handles data, check out our documentation on [Data](#data).
+For more information about how MSG handles data, check out our documentation on [Data](#data).